keithbowes/obmenu/README.md

 - Waybox/GTK 3/Python 3 support
 - Automatically reconfigures Openbox
-- Create and modify pipemenus.
-Pipemenus are a way of creating menus dynamically.
-For more info, visit openbox documentation.
+- Create and modify pipe menus.
+Pipe menus are a way of creating menus dynamically.
+For more info, visit Openbox documentation.
 - The same with "link" menus, which are references to other menus by their IDs.
   That way you can reproduce a menu in several places of your file.
-- Lot's of GUI enhancements
+- Lots of GUI enhancements
-- Multifile support (New, open, save, ..)
+- Multi-file support (New, Open, Save, ...)

 ## CREDITS